 Many people find their jobs to be rewarding, but when your work creates an undue amount of stress, it can impact many aspects of your life.
 Work stress can lead to burnout, depression, and health complications, but the compassionate and experienced team at Thriving Mind Psychology can help you manage your work stress so it won’t harm your physical health or personal relationships.
-To schedule an evaluation for work stress, call the office in Midtown Manhattan today or make an appointment online.
+To schedule an evaluation for work stress, call the offices in Midtown Manhattan and Soho today or make an appointment online.

 Most working adults occasionally experience work-related stress due to deadlines, performance expectations, and relationships with co-workers.
 But workplace stress that causes ongoing worry or anxiety lasting for weeks or months can have a negative impact on your emotional and physical health, and cause problems in your personal life.